yahoo/fili/docs/configuring-metrics.md

 interface in a similar manner as `ApiMetricName` (except Druid metric names do not require a minimum time grain).

 Implementing `FieldName` allows you to feed the Druid metric names into the [`BaseTableLoader`][baseTableLoader], which uses them to configure the physical tables.
-See the [`Binding Resources`](binding-resources) for more information about loading tables.
 The [`WikiDruidMetricName`][wikiDruidMetricName] enum provides an example.

 ### Building and Loading Metrics ###